SwisscoastAG/HLiquity/README.md

 ### HLQT Issuance schedule

 The overall community issuance schedule for HLQT is sub-linear and monotonic.
-We currently (provisionally) implement a yearly “halving” schedule, described by the cumulative issuance function:
+We currently implement a yearly “halving” schedule, described by the cumulative issuance function:

-`supplyCap * (1 - 0.5^t)`
+`supplyCap * (1 - 0.67^t)`

-where `t` is year and `supplyCap` is (provisionally) set to represent 32 million HLQT tokens.
+where `t` is year and `supplyCap` is (provisionally) set to represent 18.7 million HLQT tokens.

 It results in the following cumulative issuance schedule for the community HLQT supply: